 A: Generally, a guardianship is a public court proceeding necessary because the ward did not make an advance care plan and/or execute powers of attorney.
 A power of attorney is a private contract between the principal and his or her attorney-in-fact.
 Advance care planning consists of executing documents that remove the need for a court-imposed guardianship.

 This "Law You Can Use" consumer legal information column was provided by the Ohio State Bar Association.
-It was prepared by Columbus attorneys Bryan B. Johnson, Tristan A. McCormick and Eric B. Gamble of the Columbus firm of Gamble Hartshorn, LLC.
+It was originally prepared by Columbus attorneys Bryan B. Johnson, Tristan A. McCormick and Eric B. Gamble of Gamble Hartshorn and Johnson, LLC.
 It was updated by attorney Bryan B. Johnson.